-Pre-COVID, Tourism was booming in the Queenstown Lakes district.
-With this growth, tourism provided many benefits to the economy, local community, and related industries.
-However, tourism also placed considerable strain on the community and the volume of tourists was being questioned.
-The lack of overseas tourists in the country due to COVID-19 and subsequent boarder restrictions has had significant impacts on the industry.
+Then COVID-19 came along.
+The lack of overseas visitors the country saw due to its closed boarders had significant impact on the industry.
 In just one year $15.6b had been lost to the New Zealand economy, including a drop of $1.7b in GST to the government from international visitors - source

-From another angle, it has also created a unique opportunity to pause and reflect on the negative impacts that high volume tourism has had on both the environment and communities alike.
-This reflection is a global industry trend, and has been keeping RTO’s busy as of late, juggling between their role to help support local businesses whilst racing the clock to implement a roadmap for a more sustainable tourism blueprint when international travel resumes.
+On the flip side, it also created a unique opportunity to pause and reflect on the negative impacts that high-volume tourism has had on both the environment and communities alike.
+This reflection is a global industry trend, which has been keeping Regional Tourism Organisations (RTO’s) busy juggling between supporting the local visitor economy whilst rethinking more sustainable avenues for a better tourism future.

 A Better Future.

-LWT has since partnered with neighbouring Destination Queenstown and the Queenstown Lakes District Council to develop their Destination Management Plan, which once completed will help the wider region improve their visitor experience and economy in order to maximise the benefits that tourism brings whilst managing any negative impacts.
+Lake Wanaka Tourism has since partnered with neighbouring Destination Queenstown and the Queenstown Lakes District Council to develop their Destination Management Plan that once completed will help guide the region towards acting on its overall vision for a better tourism future.
 Once economic and cultural analysis can be combined with regional and community input, a master plan can be developed, which effectively becomes a strategic roadmap for progressive, long lasting change within the industry.

-We began with our Discovery, which immediately picked up on the strengths and weaknesses of their current communication and channel strategies.
-These opportunities to course correct could then be addressed over a series of projects specifically focused around improving their website, content messaging and overall customer journey.
-Within each project being implemented, there is also a focus on strengthening the organisation from within, developing LWT’s capability to own and deliver the work moving forward themselves, which helps ensure lasting impact moving forward.
+The process began with a Discovery, which immediately picked up on the strengths and weaknesses of their current communication and channel strategies.
+These opportunities to course correct would then be addressed over a series of programmes specifically focused around improving their website, content messaging and overall customer journey.
+Within each programme being implemented, there was also a focus on strengthening the organisation from within, developing LWT’s capability to own and deliver the programme themselves moving forward.

-A comprehensive digital strategy - developing clear roadmap that can deliver on the strategic priorities
+3. Invest in a comprehensive digital strategy - developing clear roadmap that can deliver on the strategic priorities, vs a siloed approach